The Department has resumed all in-office DL and ID card services by appointment only. These services include renewal transactions.

 New Texas residents can legally drive with a valid, unexpired driver license from another U.S. state, U.S. territory, Canadian province, or qualifying country for up to 90 days after moving to Texas.
 Visit the Department's webpage How to apply for a Texas Driver License for more information.
 To schedule an appointment to obtain a Texas driver license or identification card, visit Driver License Services – Appointments.

-The waiver on expiration dates for commercial driver licenses (CDL) ends on April 14, 2021.
-To schedule an appointment to renew or for a CDL skills exam, visit Driver License Services – Appointments.
+The waiver, granted by the Governor due to COVID-19, regarding the expiration date of commercial driver licenses (CDL) will end on April 14, 2021.
+To schedule an appointment to renew your CDL, visit Driver License Services – Appointments.

-To ensure commercial drivers are able to continue to work during the national emergency, the Federal Motor Carrier Safety Administration has extended the compliance for medical certificates and federal variances (including Texas vision and limb waivers)until February 28, 2021.
+To ensure commercial drivers are able to continue to work during the national emergency, the Federal Motor Carrier Safety Administration has extended the compliance for medical certificates and federal variances (including Texas vision and limb waivers)until May 31, 2021.
+The Department strongly recommends obtaining a valid medical certificate or federal variance as soon as possible to continue working once the national emergency or waiver extension ends.
+FMCSA indicates their intention is to wind down exemptions in the interest of continued commercial vehicle safety.

 Drivers who have an updated medical certificate may still submit it to the department by email CDLMedCert@dps.texas.gov or by fax 512-424-2002.